 Statement of Significance

 Fishery systems do not always respond in linear, predictable ways to management.
 One reason for this non-linearity is not accounting for interspecific interactions and resulting positive feedbacks that can maintain alternate stable states when making management decisions.
-Here, we developed a theoretical model of a recreational fishery in which the initially dominant focal species can be influenced by another harvested species in the system.
-This fishery model exhibits alternative stable states, driven primarily through cultivation-depensation mechanisms.
-We then use this fishery model to explore the impacts of management interventions in an effort to demonstrate how decision makers can leverage these species interactions in order to maintain the stable state of a system.
-Our work demonstrates the necessity of managing fisheries with an ecosystem-based framework in light of ecological and social interactions that may result in unexpected outcomes.
-This study is the first of its kind to explore the mechanistic levers decisions makers can use to maintain stable regimes in systems that do not respond linearly to management action.
+We developed a theoretical model of a recreational fishery in which two simultaneously harvested species compete with each other.
+The model exhibits alternative stable states, driven through cultivation-depensation mechanisms.
+We use this model to explore the impacts of management interventions in an effort to demonstrate how decision makers can leverage species interactions to maintain the stable state of a system.
+Our work demonstrates the necessity of managing fisheries with an ecosystem-based framework in light of ecological and social interactions that may result in regime shifts.

 Author contributions